SMSD says staffing shortages could force district to return to remote learning

 Meanwhile, 53 SMSD staff members are in “active isolation” and another 74 in “active quarantine.”

-“You’re not in a bubble,” Holzchuch said.
+“You’re not in a bubble,” Holzschuch said.
 “Our community, frankly, is on fire.
 People are tired of the pandemic, tired of isolation.
 And people have let their guard down.”

 She warned that with Thanksgiving and Christmas on the horizon, cases would likely only continue to spike, if mitigation measures likes masking, social distancing and avoiding large gatherings were not widely followed.